-Out of the hundreds, perhaps thousands of brands of CBD on the market today, it's important to try to choose a highquality product for your pet.
+Out of the hundreds, perhaps thousands of brands of CBD on the market today, it's important to try to choose a high-quality product for your pet.
 Experts recommend that you request a Certificate of Analysis (CoA) from the manufacturer that indicates potency, per-dosing unit, all ingredients, and the presence of mycotoxins, metals or pesticides to determine if a product is reasonably safe.

 Many manufacturers don't provide this information or offer only a limited version, but hopefully this will improve with time.
-I have also found substantial differences in effectiveness and potency not only between brands, but lots/batches, so if you didn't think a brand you tried was effective, I recommend doing more research and choosing a different brand.
+There are substantial differences in effectiveness and potency not only between brands, but lots/batches, so if you didn't think a brand you tried was effective, do more research and choose a different brand.